Goto main content

 Our actions

-Humanity & Inclusion provides support to victims of mines and explosive remnants of war, including people with disabilities, and helps them access rehabilitation care and psychological support.
-HI also helps people protect themselves by providing them with risk education on mines and explosive remnants of war.
+HI provides assistance to survivors of landmines and explosive remnants of war and to people with disabilities, helping them to access rehabilitation and psychological support.
+HI also helps people to protect themselves by raising awareness of the risks associated with mines and explosive remnants of war.

-The organization also runs rehabilitation sessions for people with disabilities affected by the conflict in Kayin State.
+The teams run rehabilitation sessions for people with disabilities affected by the conflict in the state of Kayin.

-HI also implements a project on the early detection of disability and early intervention (rehabilitation sessions, psychosocial support, etc.) for children under the age of five and pregnant women among others, targeted in particular at victims of natural disasters.
+HI’s Myanmar program also runs a disability early identification and intervention project (rehabilitation sessions, psychosocial support, etc.) for children under the age of five and pregnant women among others, targeted in particular at survivors of natural disasters.

-Moreover, HI ensures people with disabilities have access to services such as healthcare and education and can access new sources of income.
+Moreover, HI works to ensure that people with disabilities have access to services such as healthcare, education and new sources of income.

 Latest stories